AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	Use constraints are different from `limitations on public access <#limitations-on-public-access>`__ which describe limitations on access to the data.
 A data resource can be openly accessible (which all INSPIRE data should be), but have restrictions on its use such as licensing, fees, or usage limitations.

+	This element comprises two sub-elements:

+	**1|** useConstraints- should contain an MD_RestrictionCode element with code list value "otherRestrictions"

+	**2|** otherConstraints- a free text element describing the usage restrictions or link to a URL, as below.

-	To add an additional use constraint element, click the |button_edit_plusdrop| button and choose either the *anchor* or *text* option.
+	To link to a URL in the otherConstraints element, click the |button_edit_plusdrop| button and choose either the *anchor* option.
 All records on `spatialdata.gov.scot <https://www.spatialdata.gov.scot>`__ should document the licencing arrangements for the data resource using the anchor type.
 Where possible, this should link to a URL such as the `Open Government Licence <http://www.nationalarchives.gov.uk/doc/open-government-licence/>`__, `Non-Commercial Government Licence <http://www.nationalarchives.gov.uk/doc/non-commercial-government-licence/>`__,